bengtan/bengtan.github.io/content/blog/a-new-beginning.md

 But let's refine the idea a bit more.

-I don't want to do something where I'm blatantly building something just to monetise or to push a sale.
+I don't want to do something where I'm blatantly blogging just to monetise or to push a sale.
 I don't want to be a shill for my next project (whatever that might be).
 It's not all just about money.

 I want to write about stuff I'm interested in (Software, technology, startups, life, etc.).
 Otherwise it'll turn in a drag and I'll lose motivation.
 There has to be some intrinsic value in it too.